LorenzoMazzocco/OpenMC-projects/basic/EPR_lattice/README.md

 <br></br>

->Hint: the radial diagonal distribution plots represent the influence of the BA rods while radial horizontal plots are limited to fuel rods and channels.
+>Hint: the radial diagonal distribution plots give precious information on the influence of the BA rods while radial horizontal plots are limited to fuel rods and channels.

 All of the plots can be found in the images folder for each configuration ([8 BA](./images/config_8_BA/) - [12 BA](./images/config_12_BA/) - [16 BA](./images/config_16_BA/) - [20 BA](./images/config_20_BA/)).